Introduction to ASP.NET RegularExpressionValidator

 Syntax

 There have several syntaxes available for ASP.NET RegularExpressionValidator.
-The following can be some popular or regularly used syntax for a regular expression in the ASP.NET.
+The following can be some popular or regularly used syntax for a regular expression in ASP.NET.

 - \b: normally considering for backspace.